 30x36" oil on wood, 2" deep sides, gilded gold, lightly varnished, wired and ready to hang.

 Near Midway Utah's downtown, there is a large Mound called Memorial Hill.
-The trail loops around a few times and it's mile distance to the top creates the most magnificent 360 degree view of the heber valley fields with the provo river, peacefully manuevering.
-Adjacent to the hill, the Whittaker farm has cut It's fields into the most lovely circle pattern.
-Soon, these fields down to Provo River will become a new development and neighborhood.
+The trail loops around a few times and it's mile distance to the top creates the most magnificent 360 degree view of the heber valley fields with the provo river, peacefully maneuvering.
+Adjacent to the hill, the Whittaker farm has cut its fields into the most lovely circle pattern.
+Soon, these fields down to the provo river will become a new development and neighborhood.
 I've been painting the view as a way of preserving these beautiful views as a keepsake and memory.

 While I was abroad, our community held a walk-a-thon of sorts raising money to preserve open space & farmland, the view & our heritage.
 I'm grateful to those with clear vision who can mobilize our neighborhood at large and bring the community together in a positive way -- to help us remember that each soul is part of this human family.
 That there is room for all and that we can help each other amidst change.